 Even after all these months, I still feel fatigued after physical exertion.

-I’m now training for my second New York City Marathon in November.
+I’ve been training for my second New York City Marathon, and now I'm finally ready.
 I’ve been given a second chance at life — a full and fulfilling life that I plan to embrace and enjoy every moment moving forward.